Google Reviews

 Heuristic Evaluation

-For my heuristic evaluation, I will analyze the Google Maps and Google Reviews interfaces using these three heuristics to assess the overall user experience.
+For my heuristic evaluation, I analyzed the Google Maps and Google Reviews interfaces using three heuristics to assess the overall user experience.
 This evaluation will help me identify areas for improvement before moving forward with designing my prototypes.

 Needfinding Results